Joint Seat Allocation Authority 2024

 Training & Placement

-Integrated M. Tech. (after 12th/HSC with 15 trimesters and alternate trimester in industry leading to 2 years’ experience).
-This is an innovative program where students may get a stipend from Industry in addition to accommodation and other facilities.
+Integrated MTech with industrial internship is an innovative program where students may get a stipend from Industry in addition to accommodation and other facilities.
 During the course work student will be trained in an industry-leading to two years of total industrial experience.
 More than 50 industries are providing internships.
 This will help a student to acquire a better understanding of industrial processes/activities and in turn, helps in acquiring placement.
 This year 10 students are going to Canada/Singapore for an internship.

-Please visit the following link for our placements partners for the first batch of iMTech:
+Please visit the following link for our placement partners for the first batch of iMTech:

 Industry And Alumni Relations

-In accordance with alternative industrial training and academic curriculum-based program, ICT-IOC has strong industrial connections.
+In accordance with alternative industrial training and academic curriculum-based programs, ICT-IOC has strong industrial connections.

 Few Industry Names: